Rainy Day Accidents

 The statistics about rainy weather and traffic accidents are startling.
 Concerning the percentages of all the accidents that occur on the road, most take place on rainy days or days when the weather is not typical.

-From 2002-2012, Booze Allen Hamilton gathered the available data on causes of accidents, including rain and slick surfaces.
-Based on these reported statistics during the average year approximately:
+From 2002-2012, Booze Allen Hamilton gathered the available data on causes of accidents, including rain and slick surfaces yearly, as follows:

 - 17% percent of deaths